 This is your first step in planning adventures for the coming cooler weather.
 We’ve paddled dozens of Florida waterways and here’s our pick for the best places to kayak by region plus a few “unsung” favorites we recommend you discover.

-Paddle Florida is a non-profit that organizes a few paddling trips each year on Florida’s greatest waterways.
-Limited in size and carefully researched, these trips are great for solo paddlers or folks who appreciate a little support in undertaking a several day paddling and camping trip.
+Paddle Florida is a non-profit that organizes paddling trips each year on Florida’s greatest waterways.
+Carefully researched, these trips are a great source of paddling ideas and destinations.

 Peanut Island, reached only by boat in Riviera Beach, has clear turquoise water full of visible sea life.
 It’s great for a picnic at the beach — even camping.
 It’s an exceptional county park.

 It takes some chilly water to cool you off during a Florida summer day, but these spring-fed Florida rivers have that and more.
 These seven springs and rivers are among the most beautiful spots in Florida and are ideal locations for tubing.
 They’re so popular, however, you need to do your homework before going.

 If you have one day or its your first visit to the Everglades, this guide will help you see wildlife and experience the essence of Everglades National Park.
 We offer tips, too, for more in-depth Everglades experiences.